sandeepsingh2383/login-logout-workflow/ll-workflow-server/readme.md

 ## Instructions to run this project
-Node should be installed in your machine change directory to the project folder run below command
+Node should be installed in your machine

+In command promt navigate to the project folder

+run below commands
 ```
 npm install
 node server.js
 ```
 ### Next steps

 Go to ui project and follow readme instructions to launch the UI